-On the Early Termination Date, the Defaulting Party shall pay to the non-defaulting party all Costs and Losses incurred by the non-defaulting party.
-For the purposes of the above: (a) “Costs” shall mean, with respect to such party, brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such a party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace a Transaction; and (b) “Losses” shall mean an amount equal to the present value of the economic loss, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a Transaction, determined in a commercially reasonable manner.
+If an Early Termination Date has been designated, the non-defaulting party shall in good faith calculate its Gains or Losses and Costs resulting from the termination of the parties’ obligations under all Transactions with respect to all Payment Dates which would have occurred after the Early Termination Date had the Early Termination Date not occurred.
+The non-defaulting party shall aggregate such Gains, Losses and Costs with respect to all Transactions into a single net amount and notify the Defaulting Party of the net amount owed or owing.
+If the non-defaulting party’s aggregate Losses and Costs exceed its aggregate Gains, the Defaulting Party shall, within five Business Days of receipt of such notice, pay the net amount to the non-defaulting party, which amount shall bear interest at the Interest Rate from the Early Termination Date until paid.
+If the non-defaulting party’s aggregate Gains exceed its aggregate Losses and Costs, if any, resulting from the Event of Default, the non-defaulting party shall pay the net amount to the Defaulting Party within ten Business Days of the date on which such notice is served.
+For the purposes of the above: (a) “Costs” shall mean, with respect to such party, brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such a party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace a Transaction; (b) “Gains” shall mean, with respect to a party, an amount equal to the present value of the economic benefit, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a Transaction, determined in a commercially reasonable manner; and (c) “Losses” shall mean an amount equal to the present value of the economic loss (exclusive of Costs), if any, to it resulting from the termination of its obligations with respect to a Transaction, determined in a commercially reasonable manner.
 NO PARTY SHALL BE REQUIRED TO PAY SPECIAL, EXEMPLARY, PUNITIVE, INCIDENTAL, CONSEQUENTIAL OR INDIRECT DAMAGES (WHETHER OR NOT ARISING FROM A PARTY’S NEGLIGENCE) TO THE OTHER PARTY, EXCEPT TO THE EXTENT THAT THE PAYMENTS REQUIRED TO BE MADE PURSUANT TO A TRANSACTION ARE DEEMED TO BE SUCH DAMAGES.
 IF AND TO THE EXTENT ANY PAYMENT MADE PURSUANT TO A TRANSACTION IS DEEMED TO CONSTITUTE LIQUIDATED DAMAGES, THE PARTIES ACKNOWLEDGE AND AGREE THAT DAMAGES ARE DIFFICULT OR IMPOSSIBLE TO DETERMINE AND THAT SUCH PAYMENT CONSTITUTES A REASONABLE APPROXIMATION OF THE AMOUNT OF SUCH DAMAGES, AND NOT A PENALTY.

 NOTHING IN THIS GTC SHALL HAVE THE EFFECT OF LIMITING OR RESTRICTING EITHER PARTY’S LIABILITY ARISING AS A RESULT OF ITS FRAUD.
 ANY LIMITATIONS OR RESTRICTIONS ON THE LIABILITY OF EITHER PARTY IN THIS GTC SHALL ONLY APPLY TO THE EXTENT PERMITTED BY APPLICABLE LAW.